bcgov/bcros-common/pdf-gen-api/README.md

 Generate latest version of filing PDF forms based on latest Business Schemas.

 ## Technology Stack Used
-- Python, ReportLab, Flask(planned, not yet implemented)
+- Python 3.12, ReportLab, Flask(planned, not yet implemented)

 ## Project Status
 As of 2024-09-19 in **Development**